mapado/php-sdk/README.md

 $firstUserList = current($userList); // just for the doc, you may want a more clever logic
 $activityList = $client->activity->program($firstUserList->getUuid());
 ```
-Will return an array or an instance of [Activity](https://github.com/mapado/php-sdk/blob/master/src/Model/Activity.php)
+Will return an MapadoList or an instance of [Activity](https://github.com/mapado/php-sdk/blob/master/src/Model/Activity.php)

+### List objects
+Lists results will be contained in a [MapadoList](https://github.com/mapado/php-sdk/blob/master/src/Model/MapadoList.php) object.
+The list object is traversable (you can iterate on it with a foreach),
+and may contains some informations like totalhits, page, etc.

 ### Other calls
 Every endpoint listed in our documentation *should* be available like the one atop.